jlacasa/jlacasa.github.io/_pages/bio.md

 My research interests are Applied Statistics in Agronomy and Crop Physiology.

-You can find my complete CV [here](/Lacasa_June23.pdf)
+You can find my complete CV [here](/Lacasa_June23.pdf).

 **Hobbies**
-I love playing sports, like volleyball, climbing, hiking, and soccer.
+I love playing volleyball and soccer, climbing, hiking, and spending time outdoors.